 Everybody wants to sell their house for more than they paid for it but if housing prices in your area are low, the economy’s not doing well, or your home has some sort of structural or locational problem, you may have to reduce your asking price.

-What are my options if I can’t sell my house in San Antonio?
+What are my options if I can’t sell my house in South Texas area?

-Here are five other things you can try when you can’t sell your house in San Antonio:
+Here are five other things you can try when you can’t sell your house in South Texas area:

 1) Take It Off the Market